isc-projects/isc-dnssec-guide/doc/validation.rst

 ~~~~~~~~~~~~~~~~~~~

 For many years, BIND has had EDNS enabled by default,
 and the UDP packet size is set to a maximum of 4096 bytes.
-As the DNS
+The DNS
-administrator, there should not be any reconfiguration needed.
+administrator should not need to perform any reconfiguration.
 You can
 use ``dig`` to verify that your server supports EDNS and see the UDP packet
 size it allows with this ``dig`` command: